VRConservation/geosp/chapters/03_proscons.md

 # Pros & Cons

 ## Key takeaways
 - Free still has a price.
 You'll have to do our own troubleshooting and solve problems that paid software doesn't often feature.
-However, most FOSSs have great communities and help/chat forums and you can often message the creator of a library or repository and get a quick answer to solve your problem.
+- However, most open source software developers or products have great communities and help/chat forums and you can often message the creator of a library or repository and get a quick answer to solve your problem.
 -

 ## Open source vs. paid